quanticedu/msba/README.md

 Clone the repository to your local machine using the following command: git clone https://github.com/your-username/R-Foundation.git

+Or, click the repository, then click the downward arrow next to the green code button, and download the zip file.

 Navigate to the relevant module or topic directory within the code/ folder to find the corresponding R code files.
 Open the code files using your preferred R integrated development environment (IDE).
 Run the code examples or modify them to suit your needs.
 Make sure to install any required R packages.